mzechmeister/serval/src/ReadMe.txt

 --------------------------------------------------------------------------------

-Description of file: obj.fits
+Description of file: obj.tpl.fits
 --------------------------------------------------------------------------------
 Extension Format Units     Label     Explanations
 --------------------------------------------------------------------------------
-      [0] A       ---                primary header (keywords for coadd method, used spectra and RVs, template SNR for each order) [1] D       ---      SPEC      flux
-      [2] D       A        WAVE      wavelength
+      [0] A       ---                Primary header (keywords for coadd method, used spectra and RVs, template SNR for each order) [1] D       ---      SPEC      Oversampled (~4x) template flux [2] D       ln(A)    WAVE      Natural logarithm of vacuum wavelengths

-template_post3.fits	template from coadd method post3	same as for template.fits
+template.fits is the same as obj.tpl.fits (soft link).